dafrito/parsegraph/DEPLOYING.md

 Format: only the SHA1 hash string; do not include the filename or spaces

 This is the SHA1 hash of the token used for PARSEGRAPH_SSH_TOKEN.
+This is the hash of the file itself, not the base64-encoded string.

 ### PARSEGRAPH_SSH_KNOWN_HOST